home-assistant/home-assistant.io/source/_integrations/vizio.markdown

 ## Pairing

-This integration requires an access token in order to communicate with TVs.
+This integration requires an access token in order to communicate with TVs (speakers do not need an access token).
 An access token can be obtained by going through a pairing process, either manually, or through the HA frontend.

 ### Pair using the HA frontend